u0d7i/n9h/reference-install/README.md

 ```

 Remove battery from N900, plug N900 to a primary (non-hub) USB port.
-Then insert battery, which should result in flashe continuing.
+Then insert battery, which should result in flasher continuing.

 Full flashing session takes aproximetely 5-6 minutes on a decent hardware.
 When flasher is done, remove battery, unplug USB, then reinsert battery